peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 | Authorization Server  | `federation_entity`, `oauth_authorization_server`          | [@!OpenID4VCI], [@!RFC8414]                    |
 | Credential Issuer     | `federation_entity`, `openid_credential_issuer`, `oauth_authorization_server` | [@!OpenID4VCI], this specification |
 | Credential Verifier         | `federation_entity`, `openid_credential_verifier`         | [@!OpenID.Federation], [@!OpenID4VP], this specification       |
+**Table 1**: Federation Trust Chain and Wallet Attestation are separate things, where the Wallet Attestation is linked to its Issuer attested within the Trust Chain.

 The Credential Issuer is an OAuth 2.0 Protected Resource Server and it MAY also implement, within the same Entity, an OAuth 2.0 Authorization Server.
 According to [@!OpenID4VCI], the Authorization Server can be external to the Entity that implements the Credential Endpoint, therefore the use of `oauth_authorization_server` is OPTIONAL.